anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

     However, as a design choice, guards will return additional data of type `GuardOutput A L X` that may or may not use the engine environment if the condition is met.
 Thus, if the guard is satisfied, this data (of type `GuardOutput A L X`) is assumed to be passed to the action function.
 Then, if the guard is not satisfied, no data is returned.

 #### Conflict resolution

-Finally, `resolveConflict` is a function that takes a finite set of action labels as input; it outputs a list of action label sets that are pairwise disjoint and whose union is the input set or is empty, if conflict resolution fails.
+Finally, `conflictSolver` is a function that takes a finite set of action labels as input; it outputs a list of action label sets that are pairwise disjoint and whose union is the input set or is empty, if conflict resolution fails.
 And for each element of the output it should be that if applied to this